 \subsection{Related Work}

 \textbf{Low-Cost LLM Serving.} There have been tremendous efforts recently to reduce the inference cost and latency of large language model (LLM) serving, through approaches such as model quantization~\cite{dettmers2022gpt3,xiao2023smoothquant}, speculative decoding~\cite{leviathan2023fast,spector2023accelerating}, and cloud-edge offloading \cite{miao2024spotserve,fu2024serverlessllm}.
 A particularly promising line of work leverages caching to trade memory for cost or latency reduction.
 Existing studies explore caching at various levels: attention-level (KV-cache)~\cite{Pope2022EfficientlyST, Kwon2023EfficientMM, Sheng2023HighthroughputGI, Bang2023GPTCacheAO}, query-level~\cite{Gim2023PromptCM, gill2024meancache, li2024scalm, zhu2023optimal, liu2025offline}, and model/API-level~\cite{Qu2024MobileEI, Dai2024CostEffectiveOM, Feng2024GraphRouterAG}.
 Our work falls under the query-level LLM caching category.
-Unlike prior query-level semantic caching studies~\cite{Gim2023PromptCM, gill2024meancache, li2024scalm} that focus primarily on data-driven heuristics or assume known system parameters, our work provides the first unified treatment of semantic caching under uncertainty, with provable theoretical guarantees in both offline and online learning settings.
+Unlike prior query-level semantic caching studies~\cite{Gim2023PromptCM, gill2024meancache, li2024scalm} that focus primarily on data-driven heuristics or assume known system parameters, our work provides the first unified treatment of semantic caching under uncertainty based on the combinatorial multi-armed bandits framework \cite{chen2013combinatorial,wang2017improving,liu2022batch,liu2025offline}, with provable theoretical guarantees in both offline and online learning settings.